Freimut Duve: Political career

 In 1966, Duve joined the Social Democratic Party of Germany (SPD) and became a personal assistant of Helmuth Kern, the Hamburg senator for business.
 He campaigned for the party together with Günter Grass and Siegfried Lenz.
 He worked as a political journalist for Stern magazine from 1969 and as an editor for Rowohlt Verlag from 1970 to 1989, responsible for a series of political books, among others.
 He published political writings by Václav Havel, a manifesto against dictatorship in Portugal by Mário Soares and yearbooks on human rights in Central and East Europe, among others.
 Duve was a member of the Bundestag for the SPD, directly elected by the Hamburg-Mitte electoral district, from 1980 to 1998.

+Later life

-He was the first OSCE Representative on Freedom of the Media until 2003, being succeeded by Miklós Haraszti.
+Duve was the first OSCE Representative on Freedom of the Media until 2003, being succeeded by Miklós Haraszti.

 Duve died in Hamburg on 3 March 2020.